chrisrzhou/react-globe/README.md

-# 🌍 react-globe
+# 🌎 react-globe

 Create beautiful and interactive React + ThreeJS globe visualizations with ease.

 ![image](/public/react-globe.gif)

-## Todos

-- [ ] Write docs for `Globe` instance and `Marker Transition`.
-- [ ] Fix bug where updating `cloudsSpeed` and `markerOptions` does not update

 ## Features

 - ✨ Beautiful and complete with clouds, backgrounds and lighting.
 - ✌️ Incredibly simple to use and configure.
-- 📍 Render interactive markers on the globe with simple data.
+- 📍 Render interactive markers on the globe using simple data.
-- 🤸‍ Easy globe animations and marker transitions.
+- 🎞 Easy globe animations and marker transitions.
 - ⚛️ Modern Javascript + build tools.

 ## Install